alexandrelobiancosantos/Azure-FinOps/readme.md

 +====+===============+================+==================+=========+=================================+=================+
 |  0 | python_finops |          0.035 |            0.052 | Yes     | 2024-06-07 to 2024-06-14        | 2024-06-14      |
 +----+---------------+----------------+------------------+---------+---------------------------------+-----------------+

-Conclusion
+### Conclusion
 This project helps in managing and optimizing Azure costs by providing detailed cost analysis through easy-to-use scripts.
 Ensure you have the necessary Azure roles assigned and follow the setup instructions for seamless execution.

-For further assistance, refer to the Azure Cost Management documentation and the Azure CLI documentation.